Bowen999/lipid-plus-docs/TUTORIAL.md

 ### Using the All-in-One Identification Pipeline

-The easiest way to run the complete annotation pipeline with default settings:
+The easiest way to run the complete identification pipeline (database search + machine learning prediction) with default settings:

 ```bash
 python run.py feature_df.csv
 ```

 The usage of the pipeline with custom parameters can be found in the `Advanced Usage` section.

-The pipeline will generate several files in the `results/` directory:
+The pipeline will generate several files in the `results/` directory. **Main result file**: `results/final_annotations.csv` contains your complete lipid annotations.

 ```text
 results/